Cameron Brate Player Prop Bets for the NFL Playoffs | Tampa Bay vs. Los Angeles 1/23/2022

 Recent Performances

-- In last week's matchup with the Eagles, Brate grabbed three passes for 29 yards.
+- In last week's outing against the Eagles, Brate picked up 29 yards on three receptions.

-- In his last three games, Brate racked up seven catches on nine targets and averaged 15.3 receiving yards with one touchdown.
+- Brate has chipped in with seven receptions for 46 yards and one touchdown in his last three games.
+He's been targeted nine times, producing 15.3 yards per game.

 Brate's Tampa Bay Teammates